Shreyas-Dharmatti/Discrete-Mathematics-Project/index.md

 # How Google Finds What You're Looking For: PageRank & Linear Algebra

-*(Disclaimer: There are a couple of places, where the rendering was slighly distraught, requesting reader to kindly bear with that)*
-*(If the rendering is causing any difficulty in understanding the concept, kindly refer to this [link](https://github.com/Shreyas-Dharmatti/Discrete-Mathematics-Project/blob/main/README.md))*
+*(Disclaimer: There are a few instances where the rendering may appear slightly disrupted; the reader is kindly requested to excuse these minor imperfections.If the rendering is causing any difficulty in understanding the concept, kindly refer to this [link](https://github.com/Shreyas-Dharmatti/Discrete-Mathematics-Project/blob/main/README.md))*

 PageRank represents one of the most elegant applications of linear algebra to real-world problems, transforming web search from primitive keyword matching into the sophisticated authority-based ranking we rely on today.
 This algorithm, developed by Larry Page and Sergey Brin in 1996, interprets the web as a massive directed graph and applies fundamental theorems from matrix theory to determine page importance.